joelagnel/joelfernandes.org/_posts/2026-08-01-turning-the-temperature-up-on-softmax.md

 If you have used an LLM API, you have seen a `temperature` parameter, usually somewhere between 0 and 2, usually with a vague note about creativity.
 Let us see how it works under the hood.

 It turns out to be a very small piece of arithmetic, and once you see where it sits, the behavior you get at each end stops being mysterious.
-So let us start with softmax, then look at the one property of softmax that matters here, and then plug temperature into it.
+We will start with softmax, then look at the one property of softmax that matters here, and then plug temperature into it.

 ## What softmax does